Law and Society, B.A.

 What is Law and Society?

-The 123-credit Bachelor of Arts in Law and Society is a multidisciplinary program intended to provide you with a greater understanding of law, legal principles, and the legal systems of the United States.
-Many occupations today require at least some legal knowledge and notion of the law.
-With a Bachelor of Arts in Law and Society, you will not only learn about the law, legal principles, legal institutions, and processes in the United States, but you can also become skillful in logic, rhetoric, research and legal writing.
+You are interested in an interdisciplinary program intended to provide you with a greater understanding of the law, legal principles, and the legal systems of the United States.
+Many occupations today require at least some legal knowledge.
+With a Bachelor of Arts in Law and Society, you will not only learn about legal principles, institutions, and processes in the United States, but you can also become skillful in argumentation, logic, rhetoric, research, and writing.
+This program will empower you to develop a portfolio of critical and immediately deployable skills that are integral to careers in many areas related to law and society.

 Direct Admission to the Major